Imani

 Notable People Named Imani

-Imani Trishawn McGee-Stafford is an American professional basketball player who previously played college basketball for the University of Texas at Austin.
+American professional basketball player Imani Trishawn McGee-Stafford played college basketball for the University of Texas at Austin.

-Imani Hakim is an American actress known for her roles in Everybody Hates Chris, The Gabby Douglas Story, and her current role on the Apple TV+ series Mythic Quest.
+Imani Hakim is an American actress best known for her roles in Everybody Hates Chris and The Gabby Douglas Story.

-Imani Michelle Dorsey is an American professional soccer player known for her role as a defender for the Utah Royals in the NWSL.
+Imani Michelle Dorsey is an American professional soccer defender for the Utah Royals in the NWSL.

-Grace Imani Duncan-Price is a former Jamaican senator and beauty queen who represented Jamaica at the 1995 Miss World Pageant.
+Grace Imani Duncan-Price, a former Jamaican senator, was crowned Miss Jamaica World 1995 and represented her country in the Miss World Pageant.

 Sofia Ricci